 Photo: Lake Tear of the Clouds (The start of the Hudson River)

 Before I divulge this hidden gem, let’s first talk about our beloved Hudson River.
 This very newspaper itself takes its name from this mighty River, which flows for 315 miles across eastern New York State.
 At some point you have either driven your car on one of the many bridges passing over it, eaten in a restaurant overlooking it or even partaken in some water activity on or in it.
 Have you at any point wondered where our beloved River starts?
 Well, if you are ready to take an amazing journey with me, I will let you in on one of the most memorable moments in my hiking experience.
 I will give a bit of a disclaimer for anyone interested in going on such an adventure.
 This hike will take you on some of the most rugged terrain in the Adirondack State Park and will push you to conquer nearly 18 miles of trekking.
-With that said, this is an amazing experience, and if you consider yourself to be an avid hiker/outdoorsperson and know how to utilize a compass and map, proceed with the wind in your sails.
+With that said, this is an amazing experience, and if you consider yourself to be an avid hiker/outdoorsperson and know how to utilize a compass, a map, and other outdoor accessories, proceed with the wind in your sails.
 If not, read on and relive the experience with me.

 It was about 5:30 am when I parked my car at the Adirondack Loj trailhead.
 My cousin Jennifer and I proceeded to do some light stretching and prepare our gear before setting out on the trail, which follows a moderately easy, marked trail for about 2.5 miles.
 You will encounter the Marcy Dam as your first major checkpoint on the journey.
 The dam is nestled in a picturesque valley between many of the looming mountains and is a perfect spot to take some great photos.